 SIMPLE_BACKEND_REDIRECT_URL Redirection url after successful registration.
-Default value is / django-registration-redux Documentation, Release 1.
-8
+Default value is /

 The default form class used for account registration will be registration.forms.RegistrationForm, although this can be overridden by supplying a custom URL pattern for the registration view and passing the keyword argument form_class, or by subclassing registration.backends.simple.views.
 RegistrationView and either overriding form_class or implementing get_form_class().